whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Fewer people would believe submissive obedience is necessary if they knew what free societies are like where people live without it.
 Following are some examples showing how whole nations live without _any_ submissive obedience.

-### How Can People Follow Their Nation's Laws Without Submissive Obedience?
+### How Can People Live Together Without Submissive Obedience?

 Every nation has laws, whether the nation is healthy or not.
-But when the laws work for everyone, there's no need for submissive obedience.
+But when the laws serve everyone, there's no need for submissive obedience.

 In healthy nations, no one forces laws on anybody else that they don't like. _Everyone is expected to uphold their laws, not obey them._ In this way, they have laws they follow, but no obedience.
 Each person is expected to have the same spiritual strength as Jesus Christ to stand for what's right no matter what.